starlake-ai/starlake/docs/user/cloud/gcp.rst

 ----------------

 When debugging your application, you may need to run your job locally against the remote GCP Project hosting your BigQuery datasets.
-In that case, youo need a custom core-site.xml in your classpath as decribed below :
+In that case, you need to set the GOOGLE_CLOUD_PROJECT env var and create a custom core-site.xml in your classpath as described below :

 .. code-block:: xml